KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 mount -all
 ```

-If you are not able to mount, try execute this:
+If you are not able to mount or you want an automatic mount without any password prompt, try execute this:
 ```
 nano /etc/.cifspasswd
 ```